National Centers for Environmental Information (NCEI)

 The Institute of Oceanographic Sciences has developed two FORTRAN subroutines and a data base to make the Carter tables available in more convenient form.
 The subroutines, originally designed for use on the RRS DISCOVERY'S minicomputer, compute the square-degree area containing the observation to be corrected, retrieve the correction coefficients for that location and covert the echo sounding from "uncorrected meters" (computed using a sound speed of 1,500 m/sec) to "true depth."

-The National Geophysical Data Center (NGDC) has available
+The National Geophysical Data Center (NGDC) (now the National Centers for Environmental Information (NCEI)) has available

 for purchase these subroutines, four files of data, and

 documentation on magnetic tape.
-In addition, NGDC has translated
+In addition, NGDC (now NCEI) has translated

 the subroutines into BASIC and is making them available together